spawnseternalheart/R3AD-M3./README.md

 HAI ^_^

-I can b3 r3f3r3d to as Jacob ^ .
-Matth3w ^ .
-Matt ^ .
-Azur3 ^ .
+I wish to be refered to as Jacob ^ .
+Noah ^ .
+Matt .
+Matthew .
 Kovia .
 Jim . or Kaito .

 Prns are It/Its ^ .
 H3/him ^ . or Th3y/Th3m .

-ANY OF THOS3 WHICH HAV3 A ^ M3ANS MOST LIK3LY PR3F3R3D.
+ANY OF THOS3 WHICH HAV3 A ^ M3ANS MOSTLY PREFERED.